 What does the average employee’s car insurance have to do with his or her employer?
 Nothing – if the employee never drives a car during the workday.
 But any time that employee gets behind the wheel as part of the job, auto insurance becomes the boss’s business.

 In the case of a company car, the employer sets the auto insurance policy.
 But when it comes to personal vehicles driven for business purposes, a lot of companies don’t even think about their employees’ car insurance.
 However, these employees are still driving on company business during business hours and are exposing the company to the same risks as employees using company cars.
 If left unaddressed, insufficient insurance coverage could become an Achilles heel.

-According to the U.S. Department of Labor, the most dangerous part of the workday for any employee is the time spent behind the wheel.
+According to OSHA, motor vehicle accidents cause 39% of occupational fatalities, with around 2000 employees killed this way in an average year.
 Some employees face risk constantly as they drive from client to client or from site to site.
 But even employees that work out of an office face this danger.
 The commute home from an appointment and the drive from home to an appointment both count as part of the workday.

-The fact is, a car accident occurs every 5 seconds, and someone is injured in a car accident every 10 seconds.
-As an employer with employees in the field you have a responsibility to protect your employees and your company.
-If an employee driving a personal vehicle causes an accident during the workday and the employee’s auto insurance cannot cover the costs of injuries and property damage, guess who may be held liable for the difference.
-Yes, you – the employer.
+In 2019, motor vehicle accidents cost employers a total of $72.2 billion in the U.S. alone.
+As an employer you have a responsibility to protect your employees and your company.
+If an employee driving a personal vehicle causes an accident during the workday and the employee’s auto insurance cannot cover the costs of injuries and property damage, the employer can be held liable for the difference.
 (It's called vicarious liability.)